Hazardous Material Safety

 What is chemical waste?

-Chemical waste is any waste that is toxic, corrosive, ignitable or otherwise listed by the Environmental Protection Agency (EPA).
+Chemical waste is any waste that is toxic, corrosive, ignitable, reactive, or otherwise listed by the Environmental Protection Agency (EPA).
 This includes laboratory chemicals, cleaning products, paint, copier toner, batteries, fluorescent bulbs, electronic devices, photographic and shop chemicals.
 If you are unsure whether the waste you generate is hazardous, please contact Campus Safety.

 Certain expired and unusable chemicals are hazardous waste and subject to regulations.
 Watch for expiration dates on containers of peroxide-forming chemicals including ethers.